BearGryllsTV/boilerplate/wp-content/plugins/enhanced-e-commerce-for-woocommerce-store/readme.txt

 == Changelog ==
+= 4.3.1 - 08/10/2021 =

+* Pricing plans are updated in the UI

+* Performance enhancement for dashboard API

+= 4.3.0 - 29/09/2021 =

+* We have added Campaign performance data in the dashboard.
+This will allow you to have visibility on your Google ads campaigns.
+It will show you clicks, cost, conversions, and sales like important metric for each campaign so that you can take informed decisions to increase your marketing ROI.

+* Enhanced Google authentication flow in order to manage expiry of tokens.

+* Resolved some bugs on the onboarding page for better performance

+= 4.2.1 - 21/09/2021 =

+* Enhancements on reporting dashboard

+* Some users were facing issue with regarding tvc_lc

+* client_id issue is fixed now

+= 4.2.0 - 20/09/2021 =

+* In this release, we have rolled out the most demanded feature by you all - Reporting dashboard.
+Reporting dashboard will showcase all the important e-commerce KPI reports in the plugin's UI.

+* Plugin UI enhancements

+* Performance enhancements and bug fixes

+= 4.1.3 - 06/09/2021 =

+* Domain claim notice issue is resolved

+= 4.1.2 - 02/09/2021 =

+* For some users, products were not auto-updated in the merchant center.
+The issue is fixed now and the free plugin will update the products in the merchant center at every 25 days interval.

+* We have now removed the onboarding sub-menu from WordPress dashboard section.

+* There was a discrepancy in the product data that was being shown to Product sync dashboard, it is now fixed.

+* Admin notice was not getting permanently closed for some users, we have fixed the issue now.

+* Performance enhancements for product sync functionality for Google Shopping.

+= 4.1.1 - 24/08/2021 =

+* Fixed the issue for fetching Google ads account for some store
+* Fixed WordPress backend stying bug

+= 4.1.0 - 24/08/2021 =

+* Now, users can configure their Google accounts without leaving the WordPress interface.
+We have made plugin set up flow as seamless as possible.

+= 4.0.1 - 06/08/2021 =
+* We have fixed Google Ads Conversion Tracking issue (Pro)

+= 4.0.0 - 29/07/2021 =

+ * Over the years, our team has worked tremendously hard in delivering the best possible version of the plugin delivered to you.
+We've traded a ton of ideas, feedback and suggestions from all of you who've been using this plug-in.
+It has given us a positive vote of confidence.
+We're now taking a giant leap forward, by launching Conversios, an Innovation from Tatvic Analytics.
+With Conversios, we want to create an ecosystem of plugins that arm you with every analytical eye you need to make your business successful.
+Every ka-ching you get, adds to our reason to exist.
+We're entrepreneurs just like you.
+The roads been full of ebbs and flows, and it always will be.
+With Conversios, we just wish to make it smoother for you.
+Do take a look and share your feedback & suggestions with us!

+* We have introduced first month free trial for all our pro plans.
+You can try out any of the pro plan free for month.

+* Major enhancements and improvements for product feed sync feature.
+Now, you will be able to sync unlimited products seamlessly.

+* Google analytics tracking optimization - we have optimized the javascript code that will result in faster loading of your websites.

+* Dynamic remarketing feature enhancement

+* Added advanced trackings for more enhanced data that can be used to better understand user journey and will help you in better retarget and improve the conversion %.
+(Pro)

+* Added one click plugin upgrade feature, user can now enter the license key from the plugin settings to active the pro plan.

+* Added account summary page

+* Optimized and migrated to latest Google Ads API for better and enhanced performance

+* UI bug of Shopping campaign cost is fixed.

 = 3.1.3 - 8/07/2021 =
  * Bug fix - product_count notice was being displayed for some users, it is resolved now.